sstok/PdbSfBridge-fork/README.md

 is automatically used.
 When the HttpClient is not available the `StaticPdpManager` is used instead.

-_To force usage of the static adapter set the `rollerworks_pdb.manager` to `static`._
+_To force usage of the static adapter set configuration `rollerworks_pdb.manager` to `static`._

 When the static adapter is enabled you must run `rollerworks-pdb:update` with the lists provided as files names.

 **And disable expiration of the cache, as otherwise the pre-bundled version will be used instead.**